-Periodontal disease is a mild to serious infection that – left untreated – attacks healthy gums, teeth, and supporting bone structures.
+Periodontal disease is a mild to serious infection that – if left untreated – attacks healthy gums, teeth, and supporting bone structures.
 Periodontal disease is one of the chief concerns for any dentist, including Dr. Bakhtyari, due to the fact that the disease begins with the build-up of plaque (a sticky film of bacteria-causing food debris and saliva) that easily becomes calculus (tartar) on the surfaces of the teeth.

-Initial stages of periodontal disease are characterized by red, swollen, bleeding gums.
+Initial stages of periodontal disease are characterized by red, swollen, and bleeding gums.
 This first stage of the disease is called gingivitis and is easily reversed by brushing, flossing, and general good oral hygiene at the home.
 Left untreated, gingivitis may advance to periodontitis – the next stage of periodontal disease – where plaque spreads below the gum line and the resulting bacteria and toxins create an inflammatory response in the tissue surrounding the teeth.
-Worst-case periodontitis is evidenced by separation of the gums from the teeth, followed by loosening and potential loss of teeth.
+Worst-case periodontitis is evidenced by separation of the gums from the teeth, followed by the loosening and potential loss of teeth.

-As symptoms of gingivitis and early periodontitis are painless in the early stages, it is commonly held by dental professionals that 4 out of 5 people don’t even know they have a growing periodontal disease concern.
+As symptoms of gingivitis and early periodontitis are painless in the early stages, it is commonly believed by dental professionals that 4 out of 5 people don’t even know they have a growing periodontal disease concern.
 Additionally, some recent dental health research has suggested that there may be a link between periodontal disease and other systemic diseases and conditions such as diabetes, cardiovascular disease, stroke, and pregnancy issues.